Your Privacy Is Protected

-- understand and better manage CIBC Group’s business and to develop products and services, including conducting market research or analyzing data we hold about you
+- understand and better operate and manage CIBC FIRSTCARIBBEAN Group’s business and to develop products and services, including conducting market research or analyzing data we hold about you

 - administer referral arrangements

-- use third-party service providers to perform services on our behalf
+- use third-party service providers (including CIBC) to perform services on our behalf

 - meet tax or legal and regulatory obligations